metropicture/help/split-apps.md

 Metropicture supports two gestures crucial for splitting apps so that you can see them side by side.

-1. Pinch top and drag bottom
+1. Pinch top and drag bottom indefinitely
-2. Drag the app to one of (top, bottom, center, left, right)
+2. Drag and release the app to one of the top, bottom, center, left and right locations.

 Notice the following: